thedarredondo/data-science-fundamentals/README.md

 - explain the concepts of under/over fitting , and which parts of a model influnces under/over fitting.

-If you're familiar with either bayesian statisticals or statistical learning, or using this course to teach yourself, then here's a more concrete teaser:
+If you're familiar with either bayesian statistics or statistical learning, or using this course to teach yourself, then here's a more concrete teaser:

 - by the end of the course, you will be able to apply the bayesian additive regression tree (BART) model to real world data, explain how BART models connect to neural networks (NN), and explain why BART models perform as well or better than NNs on small to medium size data sets.

-This is my first time writing a course/curriculum, and I was surprised to learn that course writing is an exercise in what NOT to include.
+I am very much an amateur at bayesian techniques, and this is my first time writing a course/curriculum.
+Still, I was surprised to learn that writing this course is an exercise in what NOT to include.
 Please let me know if you have any suggestions.

 ## Prerequisites
 Hardware: